opensearch-project/opensearch-spark/docs/index.md

 ### Flint Index Refresh

 - **Auto Refresh:**
   - This feature allows the Flint Index to automatically refresh.
 Users can configure such as frequency of auto-refresh based on their preferences.
+There are two modes available for scheduling the auto-refresh:
+  - **Internal Scheduler:**
+    - Description: The data refresh is executed in micro-batch mode using the internal scheduler.
+    - Recommended Use-Case: This mode is ideal for low-latency use-cases where data needs to be refreshed frequently and quickly.
+  - **External Scheduler:**
+    - Description: The data refresh is executed using an external scheduler.
+    - Recommended Use-Case: This mode is suitable for scenarios where data responsiveness is less critical, helping to reduce the cost of maintaining a long-running Spark cluster.
 - **Manual Refresh:**
   - Users have the option to manually trigger a refresh for the Flint Index.
 This provides flexibility and control over when the refresh occurs.
     - **Full Refresh:**